jbowman86/World_Weather_Analysis/README.md

 ## Main Objective

-1. Perform tasks using new Python libraries and modules including: Pandas, gmaps, requests, numpy, citipy
+1. Perform tasks using Python libraries and modules including: Pandas, gmaps, requests, numpy, citipy
 2. Retrieve and use weather data from an API "get" request.
 3. Create a Customer Travel Destination Map
 4. Create heatmaps, and add markers using the Google Maps API.